Unveiling Deep Shadows: A Survey and Benchmark on Image and Video Shadow Detection, Removal, and Generation in the Deep Learning Era: Shadow Removal

 \item \textbf{SP+M-Net} \cite{le2019shadow} models the shadow image as a combination of a shadow-free image, shadow parameters, and a shadow matte, and then predicts the shadow parameters and shadow matte using two separate deep networks.
 In testing, it uses the shadow mask predicted from~\cite{zhu2018bidirectional} as an additional input.

 \item \textbf{DSC} \cite{hu2020direction} introduces a direction-aware spatial context (DSC) module to analyze image context with directional awareness.
-A CNN with multiple DSC modules~\cite{Hu_2018_CVPR} generates residuals that are combined with the inputs to produce shadow-free images.
+A CNN with multiple DSC modules~\cite{Hu_2018_CVPR} generates residuals that are combined with the inputs to produce shadow-free images. \xwhu{Notably cross-listed with detection, showing module reuse across tasks.}

 \item \textbf{DHAN+DA} \cite{cun2020towards} presents the hierarchical aggregation attention model with multi-contexts and the attention loss from shadow masks, and synthesizes shadow images from various shadow masks and shadow-free images using the network of \textbf{Shadow Matting GAN}.